ChrisAdkin8/cloudflare-demo/README.md

 1. Create a custom domain, for the purposes of this example [namecheap.com](https://www.namecheap.com/) will be used, note that by default denssec will be turned off - which is exactly what is required for the purposes of this demo.

-2. Create a free [cloudflare](https://www.cloudflare.com/en-gb/) account, when you have successfully done this, cloudflare will create two name servers for you which will be required for the next step.
+2. Create a free [cloudflare](https://www.cloudflare.com/en-gb/) account, when you have successfully done this, CloudFlare will create two name servers for you which will be required for the next step.

-3. Log into the namecheap portal and add the cloudflare name servers to the custom dns settings for your domain per [these instructions](https://www.namecheap.com/support/knowledgebase/article.aspx/9607/2210/how-to-set-up-dns-records-for-your-domain-in-a-cloudflare-account/), note that it may take up to 48 hours for this change to be applied.
+3. Log into the namecheap portal and add the CloudFlare name servers to the custom dns settings for your domain per [these instructions](https://www.namecheap.com/support/knowledgebase/article.aspx/9607/2210/how-to-set-up-dns-records-for-your-domain-in-a-cloudflare-account/), note that it may take up to 48 hours for this change to be applied.

 4. Clone this repo with git:
 ```